bluecmd/pinned-means-pinned/README.md

-Keep-my-Pinned-Tab
+pinned-means-pinned
 ==================

-Google Chrome extension that confirms when you try to close a pinned tab.
+Google Chrome extension that doesn't allow you to close a pinned tab.

-Do you keep accidentally closing your pinned tabs?
-Do you hate yourself for this pesky behaviour?
-"Keep my Pinned Tab" is here to help, giving you a reminder every time you try to close a pinned tab.